Kakadua03/McLarrenSenna/project-description.md

 ## **1. Project Title**

-* Discover the McLarren Senna
+* Discover the McLaren Senna

 ---

 ## **2. Project Idea**

-* This website is about the McLarren Senna, a sports car of the famous brand McLarren.
+* This website is about the McLaren Senna, a sports car of the famous brand McLaren.

   Content:
     - Overview